 Jordi Miro’s passion for wine started at an early age.
 As a child, he worked in his family’s vineyards alongside his father, Miguel Miro.
 There he learned to prune, plow, cultivate, and harvest.
 The family has been growing grapes in the region for generations - Jordi’s maternal grandfather had his own small winery, while his paternal grandfather, Jaume, was a renowned grafter in the region and an expert cultivator.

 In 2009, Jordi began to construct his own small winery.
 He built it himself, brick by brick during his free time.
 Today, Jordi experiments to create innovative new wines and styles.
 Traditionally in Terra Alta, whites and reds were produced by the skin contact maceration process.
 Jordi's wines combine traditional methods with a modern touch.
-He employs spontaneous fermentation with native yeasts, and wines are very minimally fined or filtered.
+He employs spontaneous fermentation with native yeasts, uses no winemaking additives and the wines are very minimally fined or filtered.
 Sulfite levels are below 65 mg/L. The result is wines that are fresh and silky in the mouth.